 My first wife, Kathleen, and her daughter Hope and I moved to northern California in 1985.
 The marriage didn’t last, but Hope and I adopted each other when she turned 21.
 I continued silk-screening until the chemicals poisoned me.

 In 1990 I rented a room near Glastonbury, UK, spent a month visiting Megalithic and Neolithic sites and crop circle formations.
 I rented a plane and spotted some new crop circles.
 Then drove a camper from the Netherlands through Europe to Yugoslavia, where it expired.
 It was a bad time to be in Yugoslavia, but the American Embassy thankfully got me a plane ticket out.

 In 1993 I went to Egypt for the first time and was hooked.
 Although I didn't realize it at the time, my life's direction had suddenly changed.
 Two years later I published a little book of pictures that one could point at to communicate – like hieroglyphs – The Wordless Travel Book.

 BACKGROUND continued . . .

-In 1997 I published In Praise of Women, with a foreword by Isabel Allende.
-The book is filled with photos, quotes and histories about women.
-Mother Teresa and I spoke and she gave me permission to quote her.
-She had a wonderful sense of humor, and sounded as if we were old friends, and invited us to visit her in Calcutta.
+In 1997 my book In Praise of Women was published, with a foreword by Isabel Allende.
+The book is filled with photographs of sculptures of women , quotes and histories.
+Mother Teresa and I spoke several times and she gave me permission to quote her.
+She had a wonderful sense of humor, and spoke as if we were old friends, and invited us to visit her in Calcutta.

 Barbara Demeter, a successful banking consultant, and I married in 1998.
 We both enjoy traveling: the Caribbean, Mexico, Bali, Europe, Greece, Turkey, and Egypt.